Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Sequential Censoring Problem Formulation

-\emph{Proposition~1}.
-One corollary of Theorem~2 is that although the optimal solution of (\ref{opt1}) or (\ref{opt5}) for a specific $N$, i.e., $P_{d}=1-(1-\beta)^{1/M}$ and $P_{f}=H^{-1}(\beta)$, is in the feasible set of (\ref{probform}) for a resulting ASN less than $N$, but it does not necessarily guarantee that the resulting energy consumption per sensor of the censored truncated sequential sensing approach is less than the one of the censoring scheme, particularly when the transmission cost is extremely higher than the sensing cost.
+We should note that, in censored truncated sequential sensing, a large amount of energy is to be saved on sensing.
+Therefore, as is shown in Section~\ref{numres}, as the sensing energy of each sensor increases, censored truncated sequential sensing outperforms censoring in terms of energy efficiency.
+However, in case that the transmission energy is much higher than the sensing energy, it may happen that censoring outperforms censored truncated sequential sensing, because of a higher censoring rate ($\rho^{cs}>\rho^{c}$).
+Hence, one corollary of Theorem~1 is that although the optimal solution of (\ref{opt1}) for a specific $N$, i.e., $P_{d}=1-(1-\beta)^{1/M}$ and $P_{f}=H^{-1}(\beta)$, is in the feasible set of (\ref{probform}) for a resulting ASN less than $N$, it does not necessarily guarantee that the resulting {average energy consumption per sensor} of the censored truncated sequential sensing approach is less than the one of the censoring scheme, particularly when the transmission energy is much higher than the sensing energy per sample.

-To solve (\ref{probform}), the problem is highly complex in terms of computation, and thus a two-dimensional exhaustive search is not always a good solution.
+Solving (\ref{probform}) is complex in terms of the number of computations, and thus a two-dimensional exhaustive search is not always a good solution.
 Therefore, in order to reach a good solution in a reasonable time, we set $a<{-N\Delta}$ in order to obtain $a_{1}=\dots=a_{N}={0}$.
 This way, we can relax one of the arguments of (\ref{probform}) and only solve the following suboptimal problem

 Note that unlike Section \ref{censprob}, here the zero lower threshold is not necessarily optimal.
-The reason is that although the maximum censoring rate is achieved with the lowest $\bar{a}$, the minimum ASN is achieved with the highest $\bar{a}$, thus there is an inherent trade-off between a high censoring rate and a low ASN and a zero $a_{i}$ is not necessarily the optimal solution.
-Since the analytical expressions provided earlier are very complex, we now try to provide a new set of analytical expressions for different parameters based on the fact that $a_{1}\le\dots\le{a_{N}}\le{0}$.
+The reason is that although the maximum censoring rate is achieved with the lowest $\bar{a}$, the minimum ASN is achieved with the highest $\bar{a}$, and thus there is an inherent trade-off between a high censoring rate and a low ASN and a zero $a_{i}$ is not necessarily the optimal solution.
+Since the analytical expressions provided earlier are very complex, we now try to provide a new set of analytical expressions for different parameters based on the fact that $a_{1}=\dots={a_{N}}={0}$.